USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

 For fair evaluation, we propose the \textit{USB evaluation protocols} shown in Table~\ref{table:USB_resolutions}.
 By analogy with the size variations of the Universal Serial Bus connectors for various devices, USB evaluation protocols have variations in test image scales for various devices and applications.

-The maximum resolution for Standard USB follows the popular test scale of 1333$\times$800 in the COCO benchmark (Table~\ref{table:coco_sota}, \cite{MMDetection, Detectron2018}).
+The maximum resolution for Standard USB follows the popular test scale of 1333$\times$800 in the COCO benchmark~\cite{MMDetection, Detectron2018}.
 For Mini USB, we limit the resolution based on 512$\times$512.
 This resolution is popular in the \Pascal VOC benchmark~\cite{PASCALVOC_IJCV2015, SSD_ECCV2016}, which contains small images and large objects.
 It is also popular in real-time detectors~\cite{EfficientDet_CVPR2020, YOLOv4_2020}.
 We adopted a further small-scale 224$\times$224 for Micro USB.
 This resolution is popular in ImageNet classification~\cite{ImageNet_IJCV2015, ResNet_CVPR2016}.
 Although small object detection is extremely difficult, it is suitable for low-power devices.
 Additionally, this protocol enables people to manage object detection tasks using one or few GPUs.
-To cover larger test scales than Standard USB, we define Large USB and Huge USB based on WOD resolutions (see \AppendixSection for the top methods).
+To cover larger test scales than Standard USB, we define Large USB and Huge USB based on WOD resolutions (see \AppendixSection~\ref{sec:details_experiments} for the top methods).
 Although larger inputs (regarded as Freestyle) may be preferable for accuracy, excessively large inputs reduce the practicality of detectors.

 In addition to test image scales, the presence and degree of Test-Time Augmentation (TTA) make large differences in accuracy and inference time.
-When using TTA, participants should report its details (including the number of scales of multi-scale testing) and results without TTA.
+When using TTA, participants should report its details (including scales of multi-scale testing) and results without TTA.